sbouddha/sql-100-days/sql_Zachary_interview_questions.md

 4       3
 5       NULL

-Task: Write SQL such that we label each node as a “leaf”, “inner” or “Root” node, such that for the nodes above we get:
+**Task**: Write SQL such that we label each node as a “leaf”, “inner” or “Root” node, such that for the nodes above we get:

 node    label
 1       Leaf